 Back to School Driving Tips | Away From Procedure

-Some parents would rather try and avoid the drop off procedure altogether and that’s fine.
-However, if you drop your students off somewhere other than the designated zone, follow basic rules of the road.
+Some parents would rather try and avoid the drop-off procedure altogether, and that’s fine.
+However, if you drop your students off somewhere other than the designated zone, follow the basic rules of the road.
 Do not double park, avoid dropping your students off where there is no safe pathway to the school, and carpool as often as possible to reduce traffic.

 Back to School Driving Tips | Crosswalks

 Many students are walking to school or taking the bus and using crosswalks to get to class.
 Do not block the crosswalk when you’re stopped at a light or stop sign.
 Blocking the crosswalk could force pedestrians to walk around your car and enter the pathway of oncoming traffic.